theonlytruealex/parallel_firewall/README.md

 ## Statement

-A firewall is a program that checks network packets against a series of filters which provide a decision regarding dropping or allowing the packets to continue to the uppper level in the TCP/IP stack.
+A firewall is a program that checks network packets against a series of filters which provide a decision regarding dropping or allowing the packets to continue to their intended destination.

+**In a real setup**, the network card will receive real packets (e.g. packets having [`Ethernet`](https://en.wikipedia.org/wiki/Ethernet_frame), [`IP`](https://en.wikipedia.org/wiki/IPv4) headers plus payload) from the network and will send them to the firewall for processing.
+The firewall will decide if the packets are to be dropped or not and, if not, passes them further.

+**In this assignment**, instead of real network packets, we'll deal with made up packets consisting of a made up source (a number), a made up destination (also a number), a timestamp (also a number) and some payload.
+And instead of the network card providing the packets, we'll have a **producer thread** creating these packets.

-In the case of this project, instead of a network card, there will be a producer thread that buffers packets into a circular buffer, out of which consumer threads will take packets and process them in order to decide whether they advance to the upper levels of the stack.
+The created packets will be inserted into a [`circular buffer`](https://en.wikipedia.org/wiki/Circular_buffer), out of which **consumer threads** (which implement the firewall logic) will take packets and process them in order to decide whether they advance to the destination.

-You will have to implement the circular buffer and the consumer threads in order to provide a log file with the firewall's decisions ordered by a timestamp.
+The result of this processing is a log file in which the firewall will record the decision taken (PASS or DROP) for each packet, along with other information such as timestamp.

+The purpose of this assignment is to:

+- implement the circular buffer, along with synchronization mechanisms for it to work in a multithreaded program

+- implement the consumer threads, which consume packets and process them

+- provide the log file containing the result of the packet processing

 ## Support Code

 The support code consists of the directories:

-- `src/` contains the skeleton for the parallelized firewall and the already implemented serial code.
+- `src/` contains the skeleton for the parallelized firewall and the already implemented serial code in `src/serial.c`.
   You will have to implement the missing parts marked as `TODO`

 - `utils/` contains utility files used for debugging and logging.